Anushka091922/KAVACH-/README.md

 world of digital assets, our website is the perfect tool to help you stay on top of your holdings and make informed investment decisions.
 So why wait?
-Give our cryptocurrency tool a try today and experience the convenience of easy, efficient cryptocurrency management!
+Give our cryptocurrency tool a try today and experience the the convenience of easy, efficient cryptocurrency management!

-■Our website strives to provide its users with relevant cryptocurrency when the enter the public and the private keys.
+■Our website strives to provide its users with relevant cryptocurrency when the Enter the public and private keys.

-■Our photo upload function also allow you to upload the image containing the base58 addresses and get the relevant cryptocurrency.
+■Our photo upload function also allows you to upload the image containing the base58 addresses and get the relevant cryptocurrency.

 # TECH-STACK: